 Are you in college or preparing to further your education?
 Not only does this mean you are taking big steps toward a great future, it also means that you can greatly reduce the costs you will pay for healthcare.
 Rates for applicants under age 25 are the cheapest of all age groups, and a wide variety of private and group plans are offered.
 Although catastrophic plans are inexpensive, copays for pcp and specialist office visits are often frequently utilized.
 Therefore, paying a slightly higher premium for comprehensive plans can be a very viable financial strategy.
 Silver-tier plans with cost-sharing will also provide lower deductibles and copays.

 Most public and private universities offer coverage to students, even those attending part-time, who are not a part of their parent’s plan.
 Choosing to use the services offered through your school could result in hundreds (or thousands) of dollars in savings.
 However, several school plans are very expensive and may not offer or include specific coverage you need.
 Instead of primary coverage, the plans may be best utilized as supplemental coverage, to help pay out-of-pocket expenses, or simply provide basic services at the campus medical center.
-Although these facilities are not typically open 24 hours, their Urgent Care facilities do offer extended hours.
+Although these facilities are not typically open 24 hours, their Urgent Care facilities often offer extended hours.

 If you are unable to afford the costs of coverage, government programs may be able to help you secure coverage.
 Medicaid is one option for low income individuals, offering reduced cost coverage.
 In addition there are also plenty of community centers offering healthcare at discounted rates.
 Many states are expanding their eligibility guidelines, so lower incomes are able to now qualify.
 Urban areas are more likely to have additional facilities in the area.
 CVS walk-in clinics (MinuteClinic) may also be available for persons with or without coverage.
 Treatment at these facilities is considered "in-network" by Aetna.